FOLDS seminar (new!)

 Date Speaker Affiliation Title

-Sep 4 (room AGH 306) Joel Tropp Caltech Positive random walks and positive-semidefinite random matrices
+Sep 4 Joel Tropp Caltech Positive random walks and positive-semidefinite random matrices

 Sep 11 Rina Barber UChicago Algorithmic stability for regression and classification